TABLE OF CONTENTS

 Final Thoughts

 While being a homeowner comes with its fair share of financial responsibilities, it’s one of the best investments you can make.
-Property tax deductions can offset some of the costs of homeownership, but finding the right mortgage loan for your unique situation is crucial.
+You can write off property taxes to offset some of the costs of homeownership, but finding the right mortgage loan for your unique situation is crucial.

 The right mortgage loan can help you save throughout the life of your loan.
 Talk to a Griffin Funding mortgage specialist today.
 We’re mortgage experts specializing in many different types of home loan programs, from conventional to non-QM loans like bank statement loans and investment property loans.

-We can help you determine which type of loan is right for you and help you understand property taxes and other potential real estate deductions you may be able to claim during tax season.
+We can work with you to determine which loan type matches your needs and help you understand property taxes and other potential real estate deductions you may be able to claim during tax season.

 See if you qualify for one of our non-traditional mortgages.